Jump to Videos List (New video added 2/9/23)

 The overhead signage at the ramp to US 70, originally Exit 19 (see below).

-The second North I-785 reassurance marker, two posts for this one, it looks like any future West I-840 marker will go to the right.
+The second North I-785 reassurance marker, two posts for this one, will they be used for the I-785/I-840 sign?

 The rather empty gantry at the Huffine Mill Road exit.

-The first advance sign for the US 29 exit and the current northern end of the Loop.
+The first advance sign for the US 29 exit at the then northern end of the Loop.

 A very wide ranging destination auxiliary sign for the US 29 (Future North I-785) exit.

-Overhead signage for the US 29 interchange C/D ramp at the current end of the Eastern Section of the Greensboro Loop.
+Overhead signage for the US 29 interchange C/D ramp at the then end of the Eastern Section of the Greensboro Loop.

 The US 29 exit signage on the C/D ramp, heading toward the ramp for Future I-785 North.